rfoel/install-latest/README.md

 Does what it says, install the latest dependencies and devDependencies from your package.json.

-I know one's not supposed to just dump the latest packages on a project but I find it usefull sometimes when I want to get a clean install and work with the latest updates.
+I know one's not supposed to just dump the latest packages on a project but I find it useful sometimes when I want to get a clean install and work with the latest updates.

 ## Quick start